xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 ![](325-debian-snmp/09.png)
 ![](325-debian-snmp/10.png)

-Login created step `5Admin information`.
+Login created step `5 Admin information`.

 ![](325-debian-snmp/11.png)

+This is the after-loggin page.

 After the installation, the Central server poller is not working.